powered by FreeFind

 Price is certain that he can succeed where the other Mormon Elders have failed.
 The Ugandans find him arrogant and are not impressed.
 Soon, Price wishes to be sent elsewhere, like Orlando, Florida.
 Cunningham, unhappy with Price, finally takes the initiative.
 The local leader's daughter, Nabulungi, wants Cunningham to take the whole village to "Salt-e Lake City", where they can find fortune and avoid the horrors of rape, genital mutilation and murder.
 Cunningham lacks much knowledge of the Book of Mormon, but he makes up stories that combine what he knows of Mormon doctrine with bits and pieces of science fiction and other cultural ideas, many of them unsavory.

-The villagers are enchanted; they are baptized and accept Mormonism.
+The villagers are enchanted; they are baptised and accept Mormonism.
 They gain the confidence to resist the despot, who also finally converts.
 Price is astonished to learn that the importance of religion is not truth, but whether it helps people.
 Ironically, his faith, and that of the other missionaries, is revitalized, and they stay to help the village.

 Musical Numbers